wkaisertexas/wkaisertexas.github.io/src/content/blog/great-markdown.md

 Section links to specific `#..` tags are very similar.
 Use `[my section](#my-section` to create the think, replacing non-alphanumeric characters with a dash.
 However, two dashes can not be in a row.

 > There is a bug in Visual Studio code’s most popular markdown extension as of writing where relative links to a heading with an emoji present will not work.
-The syntax with a leading `#-food` with a leading `—` when the section starts with an emoji is correct and what works as intended on Github.
+The syntax with a leading `#-food` with a leading `—` when the section starts with an emoji is correct and what works on Github.
 >
 > \# 🍎 food